khalidkhalil4254/IOT_Microservice_restAPIs/README.md

 # IOT_Microservice_restAPIs

 - (under development project):
-- this project involves using of microservice based architecture in IOT based Exhibition management system making it easier , safer and efficient with high performance in managing and keep monitoring the exhbition system.
+- this project involves using of serverless microservices based architecture in IOT based Exhibition management system making it easier , safer and efficient with high performance in managing and keep monitoring the exhbition system.